w3f/polkadot-wiki/docs/general/polkadot-vision.md

 attached to its cores.
 Parachains can communicate with each other using a ubiquitous [cross-chain messaging format (XCM)](./learn-xcm-index).

-But, as with many other projects before Polkadot across different fields, at some point in time after achieving the initially-planned goals, a perspective shift allows you to understand better what your project is about and what you actually have built.
+But, as with many other projects before Polkadot, at some point in time after achieving the initially-planned goals, a perspective shift allows you to understand better what your project is about and what you actually have built.
 This allows you to "run the extra mile" and achieve more than what was originally planned.

 The quote below by [Marcel Proust](https://en.wikipedia.org/wiki/Marcel_Proust) must remind us that sometimes a perspective shift is crucial in _understanding_ the world, and perhaps it is more